"Can we just *not* talk about politics?"

 The problem is when people treat each other like caricatures or slogans.

 You, me, most of us here — we’re thoughtful, multifaceted individuals juggling our own mix of ease and hardship.
-We get that life is mostly nuance and “grey area.”
+We understand that life is mostly nuance and “grey area.”
 (The entire span of my parenting has taken place in a grey area.)

 We’re a community of readers, and together we’re building a culture of mutual trust and support.